000407/000407.github.io/_posts/techbits/2020-03-26-hash-3-generics.md

 title:  "#::3-Generics"
 date:   2020-03-27 15:42:18 +0530
 categories: techbits
-excerpt: A quick glance at different operating system platforms available to get some insights on what platform suits the most for software development.
+excerpt: A deep dive into the concept of Generics, and a glance at under the hood of C# and Java, to slightly improve the understanding on how these two implements the concept of Generics.
 ---

 Some time back, I wrote about stacks and how to implement them.
 There, I have promised at the end that I will improve our current implementation using generics.
 This, I write to keep that promise.
 The initial part of this, I am going to discuss some technical aspects related to generics in C# and Java.
 For those who are less interested in that part, you can jump into the implementation straight away.
 Let’s get started.
 First of all, I am going to take a look at a simple method `void Swap()` that is used to swap two references.